 Mario Lurig: Building an E-Book from HTML: Sample Code.

-To check your ePub file is up to standard, it can be validated here: epub check.
+To check your ePub file is up to standard: epub check.

 Scarlet Cox: Self-Publisher Tax ID needed, but I’m not a US Citizen!
 Help!